JustinLove/icon_reloader/README.md

       atlasMessage.message('icon_atlas', 'update_and_freeze_icon_changes')
     }

-There will be a delay before feeze is executed.
+There will be a delay before freeze is executed.
 This is to ensure the page has updated, and to leave room for other mods to make changes.
-The reason is that **we can only do this once**: as soon as the feeze command is executed, no further updates to the icon atlas are recognized by the engine during the course of the current game.
+The reason is that **we can only do this once**: as soon as the freeze command is executed, no further updates to the icon atlas are recognized by the engine during the course of the current game.

 ## Unused Icons